alejandrofdez-us/similarity-ts-cli/README.md

     - not include a timestamp column
     - include only numeric values
     - include the same header (if present)
-- if a header is present as first row, use the `-head` argument
+- if a header is present as first row, use the `-head` argument.
 - all `-ts2` time-series files must have the same length (number of rows).

 Note: the column delimiter is automatically detected.